3 Ways to Keep Image Aspect Ratio In HTML CSS

 Welcome to a tutorial on how to keep the aspect ratio of an image in HTML and CSS.
-So you have placed an image on your webpage and decided to resize it a little… But a slight problem happened and the image goes out-of-proportions.
+So you have placed an image on your webpage and decided to resize it a little… But the image went out of out-of-proportions and it now looks funky.
+Just how do we keep the aspect ratio?
+Let us walk through some examples in this guide – Read on!

 TABLE OF CONTENTS